Senior couple using laptop sitting on a couch.

 Discover Deceased Account Services department handles the process of closing an account upon notification that one of our valued customers has passed away.
 We are committed to managing the process with the utmost sensitivity and care and are here to assist you with your questions and needs.

-We understand this may be a very difficult time for you.
+We understand this may be a difficult time for you.
 We want you to know that our priority is to assist you in any way we can.

 Do you need to send Discover a death certificate?